LayneSmith/scraper_lambda_fusion-weather/README.md

 ```
 *Still working as of 2/7/2019*

+## .env
+An .env file with AWS credentials is required.

 ## Instructions for changes
 * `pipenv shell` to get us going
 * Make changes